 I have published three editions of Tracing Your Caribbean Ancestors (Bloomsbury, 2012); earlier editions were published by the Public Record Office as Tracing Your West Indian Ancestors.
 I have written several articles on Caribbean and African-Caribbean genealogy.
 Since 1993 I have given many talks and workshops to archives, family history groups and libraries in London, the Midlands and the South West on sources in the National Archives, genealogy in general, and Caribbean genealogy.

 I give talks and workshops for library and archive services and family history groups.
 I currently have three presentations: Caribbean family history; Caribbean migration to the UK; and Caribbean participation in the First World War.
-I have been a tutor for Pharos Tutors since 2010 runing a 5 week online course on Caribbean Family History and 3 week online course on how make best use of the National Archives’ website and catalogue.
-The next National Archives course starts in September 2018.
+I have been a tutor for Pharos Tutors since 2010 running a 5 week online course on Caribbean Family History and 3 week online course on how make best use of the National Archives’ website and catalogue.

 Articles and publications